kubeflow/manifests/proposals/20220926-contrib-component-guidelines.md

 Components living under `/contrib` should satisfy some strict requirements to ensure they are always usable by end-users and contain complementary documentation.

-These are the following items that all components under `/contrib` should have:
+These are the requirements for all components under `/contrib`:
-1. A `README.md` file that documents:
+1. There must be a `README.md` file that documents:
-    * The K8s version and KF component versions that the component needs
     * Instructions on how someone can install the component in a Kubeflow cluster
         * Since Kubeflow manifests have standardized on [Kustomize](https://kustomize.io/) we expect all manifests to be a kustomize packages
     * How to use the component as part of Kubeflow (examples)
     * The problems it tries to solve and the value it brings
-2. An OWNERS file with at least 2 users
+2. There must be an OWNERS file with at least 2 users
+3. The component must work with the latest version of Kubeflow, and its dependencies

 At this point we don't want to provide too much of a strict structure for the README.
 Developers are free to expose any other information in the README that